 Monte has a strong commitment to the care and wellbeing of its students.
 Therefore the provision of counselling support in the College is viewed as integral.
-Monte offers the services of two Psychologists on its campus, one full-time and one part-time (Thursday and Friday) who are both available to talk with students about any aspect of their adjustment and participation at school.
+Monte offers the services of two Psychologists on campus, who are available to talk with students about any aspect of their adjustment and participation at school.

 Issues that are discussed in counselling include:

 - emotional issues

 - physical and mental health issues

 A range of therapeutic approaches are utilised by the College Counsellors to promote the wellbeing of the students including cognitive-behavioural, solution-focussed and narrative therapy techniques.